 Capital assets are recorded at cost less accumulated amortization.
 Repairs and maintenance costs are charged to expense.
 Betterments which extend the estimated useful life of an asset are capitalized.
 When a capital asset no longer contributes to the Plan's ability to provide services, its carrying amount is written-down to its residual value.
-Capital assets, which include computer software, computer hardware, and office equipment, are amortized on a straight-line basis over three years.
+Computer software, computer hardware, office equipment and leasehold improvements, are amortized on a straight-line basis over three years.